This post may contain affiliate links. Read our disclosure policy here.

 This recipe is simple to make and goes quickly, so grab your sheet pan, roasted vegetable seasoning, parsnips, and let’s get to it!

-Add the washed and cut parsnips to the baking sheet, drizzle with olive oil, and season with vegetable seasoning, salt, and black pepper.
+Add the washed and cut parsnips to a lined baking sheet, drizzle with olive oil, and season with vegetable seasoning, salt, and black pepper.
 Toss to combine. - Roast

 What to Serve with Roasted Parsnips